New research from Indiana University have identified "hot spots" in DNA, where the risk of genetic mutations significantly increased.

 "There are parts of the genome that contain" cancer helpers ", which changes in the DNA can allow proliferation of tumor cells," - said Foster.
 "If you knew what DNA regions have a higher risk of mutations, you can focus your analysis on these" hot spots "to predict what will happen next."

-In E. coli, researchers found that the probability of the DNA replication error is 18 times more likely in DNA sequences, where one and the same chemical "letter" in the sequence is repeated several times.
+In E. coli, researchers found that the probability of the DNA replication error is 18 times more likely in DNA sequences, where one and the same chemical "letter" in the sequence is repeated several times in a row.
 They also found that the errors were 12 times more likely in DNA sequences with a certain pattern of three letters.

 These samples letters in the DNA sequence had previously been identified as a general space for replication errors.
 But Foster said that the amount of data in the new study - an analysis of the whole genome of the bacteria in 30 000 mutations accumulated over 250,000 generations - provides a "statistical weight" needed to accurately determine the error rate to an unprecedented level of accuracy .